 A little light internet research reveals that shiplap is a kind of wooden board that's often used for constructing sheds, barns, and other rustic buildings.
 Traditional shiplap has a rabbet (or groove) cut into the top and bottom, which allows the pieces to fit together snugly, forming a tight seal.
 This also gives shiplap its distinctive appearance, with subtle horizontal reveals between each piece.

 Lately shiplap has become a popular choice for interior finishes too, thanks to its rustic charm and subtle texture.
 (Fixer Upper would lead you to believe that nearly every home in the Waco area is covered in it.)
 Whether you choose to use real, honest-to-goodness shiplap in your interior project or fake the look by applying MDF boards to your drywall (Studio McGee has an excellent guide to this) it's a great way to add a little character to any room.
+Even a bathroom shower.

 Up top: shiplap brings a little texture to a rustic/modern kitchen from Coco Cozy.